Grenade: Gunpowder

+The fledgling American Navy used hand grenades as Captain Tyringham Howe reported one thrown from the top mast of a ship intercepting HMS Glasgow, 6 April 1776 in what is known as the Battle of Block Island.

 Mexican forces used grenades in the Battle of the Alamo.

 Improvised grenades were increasingly used from the mid-19th century, the confines of trenches enhancing the effect of small explosive devices.
 In a letter to his sister, Colonel Hugh Robert Hibbert described an improvised grenade that was employed by British troops during the Crimean War (1854–1856): Hand grenades were used by French and Russian forces during the Siege of Sebastopol.